Menu

 [Related: U.S. Marines Can Benefit From Highly Portable Fabric Buildings]

-Mobile Field Kitchens and Containerized Kitchen Units
+Mobile Field Kitchens and Battle Kitchens (BK)

 Most military bases require modular kitchen facilities to prepare and cook food served in a DFAC.
 Mobile field kitchens, also known as a battle kitchen (BK), can feed up to three meals per day to 300 military personnel, or between 100 to 200 troops.